some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-SOME/IP-SD currently uses port 30490 but this shall be overwritten if another port number is specified in the Interface Specification.
+A very common port number for SOME/IP-SD is 30490/UDP but this shall be another port number is specified in the configuration.

 .. feat_req:: 🎯
     :id: feat_req_someip_676